ls2n-dev/g5k-training/2022-01-24/3-using_nodes_env.md

 # Using nodes in the default environment

 When you run `oarsub`, you gain access to physical nodes with a default (standard) software environment.
 This is a Debian-based system that is regularly updated by the technical team.
-It contains many pre-installed software and standard softwares installed in the default environment like: `Git, GCC, Python, Pip, Numpy, Ruby, Java...`
+It contains many pre-installed software packages installed in the default environment like: `Git, GCC, Python, Pip, Numpy, Ruby, Java...`

 *Play on a node by yourself*